Thursday, 24 November 2016

 After all the doom and deaths in my recent postings, I am happy to be able to write about something a little more cheerful ... about a ballad story that showcases the great positive effect and influence that good music can have: The Power of the Harp (Harpans Kraft in Swedish).

 It is probably necessary to introduce the villain of this story: the neck (näcken in Swedish).
 The neck is a supernatural creature of the water, usually male, who lives in rivers, lakes, and waterfalls.
-He is a musician, and likes to play on his fiddle, and in that way to lure people into the water to drown.
+He is a musician, and he likes to play on his fiddle, and in that way to lure people into the water to drown.
 It is also said that the neck can teach people to play music if they go out with their fiddle and hang around likely looking streams.
 But in the story told in this ballad, the neck is more concerned with the drowning of young girls.

 The appearance of necks is not universally agreed upon, and they have been drawn very differently by different Scandinavian artists – I have posted some classic pictures here.
 I remember when I was living in Sweden that there were adverts (for the Swedish Railways or the Inland Railway) featuring a naked leaf-crowned man sitting in a stream playing the violin, a la neck, apparently.
 This ballad tells us anyway that the neck is an ugly creature.